The-Squares/fruitbasket/README.md

 1. nodejs
 2. android studio
 3. yarn
-   - run `npm i -g yarn` after installing nodejs
+   - run `npm i -g yarn` in the terminal after installing nodejs

-run `yarn` in this project's directory
+run `yarn` in this project's terminal directory

 open the android folder in android studio and wait for it to build